|Approved by||Vice-Chancellor, 17 May 2011|

 This policy applies to all University staff, contractors and subsidiary companies.

-Computer - includes any electronic device provided by the University, or connected to its networks, which is capable of accessing the internet.
+- Includes any electronic device provided by the University, or connected to its networks, which is capable of accessing the internet.

-Internet usage - for the purpose of this policy internet usage includes accessing websites, email, peer to peer networking and data sharing and "internet" has a corresponding meaning.
+- For the purpose of this policy internet usage includes accessing websites, email, peer to peer networking and data sharing and "internet" has a corresponding meaning.

-Inappropriate material - is material which could reasonably be described as unsuitable or offensive having regard to the nature of the particular workplace and includes material which is pornographic or is otherwise objectionable.
+- Is material which could reasonably be described as unsuitable or offensive having regard to the nature of the particular workplace and includes material which is pornographic or is otherwise objectionable.

 2. Blocking Access to Certain Websites